 Cancer treatment - bleeding; Chemotherapy - bleeding; Radiation - bleeding; Bone marrow transplant - bleeding; Thrombocytopenia - cancer treatment

 National Cancer Institute website.
-Radiation therapy and you: Support for people with cancer. www.cancer.gov/publications/patient-education/radiationttherapy.pdf.
-Updated May 2007.
-Accessed March 17, 2016.
+Radiation therapy and you: support for people with cancer. www.cancer.gov/publications/patient-education/radiationttherapy.pdf.
+Updated October 2016.
+Accessed February 16, 2018.

 - After chemotherapy - discharge